Randomized embeddings with slack, and high-dimensional Approximate Nearest Neighbor: Experiments

 \paragraph*{Experiment Description} We projected all the ``planted nearest neighbor'' datasets, down to $\frac{\log n}{\log \log n}$ dimensions.
 We remind the reader that these datasets were created to have a single approximate nearest neighbor for each query at distance $R$ and all other points at distance $> (1+\epsilon) R$.
-We then built a BBD-Tree data structure on the projected space using the {\tt ANN} library \cite{ANN} with the default settings.
+We then built a BBD-tree data structure on the projected space using the {\tt ANN} library \cite{Mou10} with the default settings.
 Next, we measured the average time needed for each query $q$ to find its $\epsilon$-$k$ANNs, for $k=\sqrt{n}$, using the BBD-Tree data structure and then to select the first point at distance $\leq R$ out of the $k$ in the original space.
 We compare these times to the average times reported by {E2LSH} range queries for $R = 2$, when used from its default script for probability of success $0.95$.
 The script first performs an estimation of the best parameters for the dataset and then builds its data structure using these parameters.
-We required from the two approaches to have accuracy $>0.90$, which in our case means that in at least $90$ out of the $100$ queries they would manage to find the approximate nearest neighbor. \paragraph*{ANN Results} It is clear from Figure~\ref{fann} that E2LSH is more efficient than our approach by a factor of $3$.
+We required from the two approaches to have accuracy $>0.90$, which in our case means that in at least $90$ out of the $100$ queries they would manage to find the approximate nearest neighbor.
+We also measured the maximum resident set size of each approach which translates to the maximum portion of the main memory (RAM) occupied by a process during its lifetime.
+This roughly corresponds to the size of the dataset plus the size of the data structure for the E2LSH implementation and to the size of the dataset plus the size of the embedded dataset plus the size of the data structure for our approach. \paragraph*{ANN Results} It is clear from Figure~\ref{fann} that E2LSH is faster than our approach by a factor of $3$.
+However in Figure~\ref{fmem}, where we present the memory usage comparison between the two approaches, it is obvious that E2LSH also requires more space.
+Figure~\ref{fmem} also validates the linear space dependency of our embedding method.
 A few points can be raised here.
 First of all, we supplied the appropriate range to the LSH implementation, which gave it an advantage, because typically that would have to be computed empirically.
 To counter that, we allowed our algorithm to stop its search in the original space when it encountered a point that was at distance $\leq R$ from the query point.
-Secondly, {E2LSH} is heavily optimized and for each dataset it computed optimal parameters that.
-Our approach was simpler and we found that the bottleneck was in the computation of the closest point out of the $k$ returned from the BBD-Tree.
+Our approach was simpler and the bottleneck was in the computation of the closest point out of the $k$ returned from the BBD-Tree.
 We conjecture that we can choose better values for our parameters $d'$ and $k$.
-Lastly, the theoretical guarantees for the query time of LSH are better than ours (but we perform better in terms of space usage).
+Lastly, the theoretical guarantees for the query time of LSH are better than ours, but we did perform better in terms of space usage as expected.